ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/introduction/data-science-ethics.md

 ## Applied ethics

-We've talked about ethics concepts, challenges ,and case studies in real-world contexts.
+We've talked about ethics concepts, challenges, and case studies in real-world contexts.
 But how do we get started _applying_ ethical principles and practices in our projects?
 And how do we _operationalize_ these practices for better governance?
 Let's explore some real-world solutions:

 ### Professional codes